yuanyuanccrma/Music256a/mySketch/README.md

-# LightEscapeSynth
+# EXO Milestone 1

-Music 256a/Cs 476a Homework 2 This is the Milestone 1 for project 4, which is implemented in Open frameworks.
+Music 256a/Cs 476a Homework 4 This is the Milestone 1 for project 4, which is implemented in Open frameworks.

 ---